Yash-0620/aegis-mcp-sidecar/README.md

-# Aegis MCP Sidecar | Stateless Cryptographic Edge Proxy
+# Aegis MCP Sidecar | Deterministic Authorization for AI Agents

 **Zero-Latency, Zero-Trust protection for the Model Context Protocol (MCP).**

+Deploy autonomous AI agents with cryptographically enforced permissions.

-## ⚠️ The Threat Vector
+## ⚠️ The Problem
-By default, MCP servers lack inherent Identity and Access Management (IAM).
-They blindly trust local traffic on port 8000.
-If an LLM is hijacked via prompt injection (or simply hallucinates), it has unfettered access to execute destructive functions, access local filesystems, or exfiltrate PII.
+Organizations increasingly want AI agents to perform real actions: query databases, execute workflows, manage infrastructure, and interact with internal tools.

+The challenge is not generating actions.

+The challenge is trusting those actions.

+Most AI systems rely on prompt-level instructions and application-layer guardrails.
+As agents gain access to production systems, teams need deterministic controls that define exactly what an agent is allowed to do.

 ## 🛡️ The Solution: Offline Asymmetric Verification
-The Aegis Sidecar is a hyper-lightweight, stateless Docker proxy that sits in front of your MCP server.
-It utilizes an **Ed25519 Public Key** to mathematically verify Invocation-Bound Capability Tokens (IBCTs) directly at the network edge.

-**The Technical Moat:**
-- **Zero Cloud Latency:** Payloads are mathematically verified offline in `<2ms`.
-No external HTTP calls to a centralized server are made during execution.
-- **Dynamic JSON-Schema Bounding:** The proxy is 100% tool-agnostic.
-It decrypts JSON-RPC payloads and strictly evaluates the mathematical shape, regex patterns, and numeric limits of the request against the CISO's universal JSON-Schema.
-- **Total Data Privacy:** Your enterprise LLM traffic never leaves your local network.
+Aegis is a stateless authorization sidecar for the Model Context Protocol (MCP).

+Instead of trusting the LLM, Aegis evaluates every tool invocation at the network edge using cryptographic identity verification and policy enforcement.

+The sidecar sits in front of any MCP server and enforces explicit permissions before actions are executed.

+This enables organizations to safely move from AI assistants to AI operators.

+**Core Architecture:**
+- Ed25519 Identity-Bound Capability Tokens (IBCTs)
+- Stateless edge authorization
+- Dynamic JSON-Schema policy enforcement
+- Tool-agnostic MCP compatibility
+- Offline verification (<2ms)
+- No runtime dependency on external authorization services

+**Why It Matters:**
+Without deterministic authorization, organizations often keep agents trapped behind human approval workflows.

+Aegis provides a cryptographically enforced control layer that allows teams to safely grant agents access to real-world tools and infrastructure while maintaining strict operational boundaries.

 ---

 ## 🚀 Zero-Code Deployment